 Best places to stay in Hvar town:

-mid-range ($$): Adriana Hvar Spa Hotel 4 -star hotel, located in the heart of Hvar, in a short distance from St. Stephen’s Square in Hvar, Bishop’s Palace in Hvar, and Hvar Heritage Museum.
-It has a rooftop terrace, brand new rooftop swimming pool, a spa, an on-site restaurant that serves Mediterranean specialties.
-It offers rooms with queen-size beds, air conditioning, a flat-screen SAT TV, and free wifi.
+mid-range ($$): Adriana Hvar Spa Hotel, great 4 -star hotel, located in central Hvar, in a short distance from St. Stephen’s Square, Bishop’s Palace, and Hvar Heritage Museum.
+It has rooms for couples, families, and group of friends.

 Located 20 minutes by car from Hvar Town, Stari Grad is quieter, and has cheaper accommodation than Hvar Town.
 Stari Grad is a better stay than in Hvar town if you want a quieter, less touristy and more authentic area.